influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/production_installation/data_node_installation.md

 [meta]
   # Where the cluster metadata is stored
-  dir = "/var/lib/influxdb/meta" # data nodes do require a local meta directory
+  dir = "/var/lib/influxdb/meta" # data nodes do require a local meta directory ...
+  # This setting must have the same value as the meta nodes' meta.auth-enabled configuration.
+  meta-auth-enabled - true

 [...]